 We manage credit risk via our investment policy guidelines which primarily require us to place our investments in investment grade securities and limit the amount of our credit exposure to any one issue, issuer and type of instrument.
-Guideline and investment portfolio detail is available in "Business -Section C, Investment Portfolio" in Item 1 of our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on February 23, 2021.
+Guideline and investment portfolio detail is available in "Business - Section C, Investment Portfolio" in Item 1.